mrucker/kpirl-kla/README.md

 Implemented examples can be seen in `qs_compare.m`, `huge_policy_compare.m` or `huge_policies_compare.m`

-To start the pipline the API has two root methods that need to be called with appropriate parameters
+To start the pipline the API has two root methods, one of which needs to be called with appropriate parameters

 	* analyze_policy -- processes the pipeline and creates outputs for only the final policy iteration
 	* analyze_policies -- processes the pipeline and creates outputs for all policy iterations